Top 6 Benefits of a Geothermal Heating System

 4. Your Maintenance Bill Can Go Down With Geothermal Heating

 When you have a geothermal system, there are fewer things that can go wrong with it.
 An HVAC system will need regular TLC to stay efficient and functioning.
 When it breaks, you have costly repair bills.
 You will not have to deal with the same amount of replacements, leaks, and even routine maintenance calls.
 There are fewer moving parts and less of the system is located outdoors.
-This means that you will not need to worry as much about the wear-and-tear that can affect your HVAC system.
+This means that you will not need to worry as much about the wear and tear that can affect your HVAC system.
 In the end, this will result in savings, both in terms of money and hassle.

 5. Geothermal Systems Get You Tax Credits

-6. Your Home Comfort Can Increase
+6. Increased Home Comfort